 The Technical Contact is an individual who has the technical knowledge and capability to create Certificate Signing Requests and address all technical matters associated with the certificates on behalf of the organisation.

+Where a named Technical Contact is not provided, the Senior Responsible Officer will perform that role.

 A CSS User's Technical Contact does not need to be an employee of the CSS User.

 It is not a requirement for the appointment of the Technical Contact that his / her employment by the appointing organisation is validated.
-This is because a Technical Contact may be an employee of a different organisation such a service provider.
+This is because a Technical Contact may be an employee of a different organisation such as a service provider.
 In this case it is expected that there will be a commercial agreement between the employer of the Technical Contact and the CSS User.
 It is the responsibility of the CSS User (via its Senior Responsible Officer) to ensure that there is effective communication between the Senior Responsible Officer, Appointed Responsible Officer and Technical Contact.

 Employee Validation